Construction start: early 2019

 Construction Start: May 2018

 Reconstruction of E. High Street from Clinton Street to SR 424.
-Project will include new sidewalk, lighting, street trees, storm water components, sewer rehabilitation, and the reconfiguration of the intersection at High and SR 424.
+Project includes new sidewalk, lighting, street trees, storm water components, sewer rehabilitation, and the reconfiguration of the intersection at High and SR 424.
 Funded through Ohio Public Works Commission (OPWC) and local funds.